 Cons of Onsite Servers

 - Upfront cost.
 Onsite servers typically come with a hefty upfront cost to purchase the servers and licensing for virtualization software.
-Three or four physical servers can cost $10,000 or more, which is out of reach for some companies’ IT budget.
+Three or four physical servers can cost $10,000 or more, which is out of reach for some companies’ IT budgets.

 - Limited storage.
 Onsite servers have their limits.
 You can add more disk space, memory and processing, but once you maximize the physical hosts’ resources, you will need to purchase more hardware to accompany your growing needs.

 - Data recovery services.
 With onsite servers that have not been virtualized, it can take hours or even days to restore lost or damaged data.
 That is, if the damage allows for restoration at all.
+(For our clients who have onsite servers, we use a product called Datto for cybersecurity, data backup, disaster recovery and business continuity needs.)

 Pros of Cloud-Based Servers